 What I Love About This Paleo Brownie Cookie Recipe

-- This paleo chocolate chip cookie brownie recipe makes dense, chewy brownies that are baked to perfection!
+- This recipe makes dense, chewy brownies that are baked to perfection!

-- In this paleo brownie and cookie mash-up, the flavors perfectly compliment each other.
-It tastes like a brownie stuffed with a chewy chocolate chip cookie!
+- If you’re not sure about a brownie and cookie mash-up, it tastes like a brownie stuffed with chewy chocolate chip cookies!

-- The ingredients are very simple and straightforward.
+- The ingredients are very simple, nourishing, and yummy.

-- This recipe is completely gluten-free, grain-free, and paleo!
+- This recipe is completely paleo, gluten-free, grain-free!

 Tips and Tricks For My Paleo Brownie Cookie Recipe

-- After you make the paleo chewy chocolate chip cookie dough, make sure to place it in the fridge while making the brownie batter.
+- After you make the cookie dough, make sure to place it in the fridge while making the brownie batter.

-- If you’re baking these paleo brownies for a big event or holiday, you can make the cookie dough the day before.
+- If you’re baking these paleo brownies for a big event or holiday, make the cookie dough the day before.
 Just place it in the fridge in a sealed container.

 - This paleo brownie recipe makes nine large, chewy brownies.

-- To prevent the dark chocolate from burning as you melt it, use a modified double boiler.
-This is super easy to do (see notes!)
+- To prevent the dark chocolate from burning as you melt it, use a modified double boiler (see notes!).

-- When placing the chucks of chocolate chip cookie dough in the pan—don’t over think it!
+- Don’t over think the placement of cookie dough!
 I like making fairly large chunks of cookie dough.
 But you may like doing more of a “swirl”.
 Have fun with it!